Loading...

 2019

-The Nevada legislature passed Senate Bill 263 (SB263) requiring vapor products and alternative nicotine products to be taxed and regulated as other tobacco products (including a 30% tax of wholesale price) and established penalties for selling to minors, including internet sales.
-The NCIAA was also amended to include e-
+The Nevada legislature passes Senate Bill 263 (SB263) requiring vapor and nicotine products to be taxed and regulated as other tobacco products (30% tax of wholesale price) and establishes penalties for selling to minors.
+The NCIAA was also amended to include e-cigarettes and vape products.

 2020